marcov64/Lsd/Readme.txt

  /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

+After Homebrew installation finishes (details at http://brew.sh), it usually requests some commands to be manually performed, check at the Terminal mssages.
+Please cut and paste the requested code in the Terminal prompt and press ENTER before proceeding.

-After Homebrew installation finishes (details at http://brew.sh), you can install multitail, Gnuplot and Cython using the following command in Terminal (Qt framework will be automatically installed too):
+Finally, you can install Tcl/Tk, multitail, Gnuplot and Cython using the following command in Terminal (Qt framework will be automatically installed too):

  brew install tcl-tk@8 multitail gnuplot cython